kudachambwe/fpso-infographic/README.md

 ## License

 This project is licensed under the GNU GPLv3 License.
-However the projects belongs to ABB, so any requests should e made to them.
+However the projects belongs to ABB, so any inquiries should be made to them.